Curriculum Vision

-All students within Key Stage 3 experience practical subjects and those within the Arts, alongside more traditionally ‘academic’ subjects; students are then encouraged to continue to study as wide and ambitious a range of subjects as possible at Key Stage 4, irrespective of their starting points.
-The school’s broad A level offer enables all students at Key Stage 5 to study courses and content best suited to their future pathways, with the option to also complete an EPQ.
+Key Stage 3 is a time for discovery, joy in learning, and the exploration of a broad range of subjects—an opportunity to ignite sparks of curiosity and creativity that will continue burning throughout their lives.
+This breadth reflects our commitment to cultivating wisdom and enabling students to encounter the fullness of life.
+In years 7 to 9 all students experience practical subjects and those within the Arts alongside more traditionally ‘academic’ disciplines.
+Students are then encouraged to continue studying as wide and ambitious a range of subjects as possible at Key Stage 4, irrespective of their starting points.
+The school’s broad A level offer enables all students at Key Stage 5 to pursue courses best suited to their future pathways, with the option to complete an EPQ, supporting their growth into hopeful, discerning, and informed young adults.

-Students within the school are supported in the development of skills which are both substantive and disciplinary; they are helped to understand key concepts, appreciate the disciplinary distinctiveness and understand the real life applications and career pathways of their subjects.
-In support of this the school is committed to ensuring all are given access to subject specialist teachers, independent Careers Advice and Guidance and a discrete PSHCE and SRE programme; a wide range of extra and super curricular opportunities is also on offer.
+Through ambitious and engaging subject curricula, students are helped to understand key concepts, appreciate disciplinary distinctiveness, and recognise the real-life applications and career pathways connected to their subjects.
+In support of this, the school is committed to ensuring all students have access to subject specialist teachers, independent Careers Advice and Guidance, and a discrete PSHCE and RS programme.
+An impressive range of extra- and super-curricular opportunities is also available, with all encouraged to participate fully as part of our commitment to building a strong and inclusive community.

 IMPLEMENTATION